dylandoamaral/uptime-card/README.md

 ```
 ## Templating

-Custom templates can be used to customize the displayed text of `status` and `tooltip`.
+Custom templates can be used to customize the displayed text of `status`, `average` and `tooltip`.

 Generally speaking, templates allows the ability to print either current values from the sensor or special variables, available either for the status or the tooltip.

-Either generic or specific interpolations exist using `[[ my.key ]]` structure.
+Either generic or specific interpolations exist using `[[ my.function ]]` structure.

+Under the hood, since v0.5.0, it uses the javascript [Function](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Global_Objects/Function).
+It allows you to freely customize the fields using javascripts.
 ### Generic interpolations

-By default, for both `status` and `tooltip` you can print sensor data.
+By default, for both `status` and `tooltip` you can print sensor data using the variable `entity`.

 For example, using sensor `sun.sun` has the following attributes: